kerrykins/kerrykins.github.io/_tabs/about.md

 I’m Kerry!
 I'm a recovering overachiever, part-time ghost, and full-time feeler of too many feelings.
 I like to write things - sometimes they’re personal essays.
 Other times?
 They’re just elaborate excuses for emotional excavations.

 I have a sociology brain plus a side (bad) habit of making eye contact with my trauma.
 I used to write purely for academia.
-As of April 2025, I joined a little worshop to explore some creative writing.
+As of April 2025, I joined a little workshop to explore some creative writing.
 So naturally, now I want to add a little creative flair to my writing regimen.
 Super sorry for all the stuff I wrote before April 2025 8).
+Many posts are first debuted on another site before being published onto my own blog.

 This is where I make sense of the world, myself, and all the awkward queer little in-betweens of both.